 B i o g r a p h y

 Praised for her "velvety mezzo-soprano voice" (Pittsburgh in the Round), New Hampshire-born mezzo-soprano Emily Harmon recently won Third Place in the 10th Annual Mildred Miller International Voice Competition and was named as a Semifinalist in the 2022 Annapolis Opera Vocal Competition and the 2021 James Toland Vocal Arts Competition.
-She recently made her post-pandemic return to the stage as Susan Veeder in the world premiere of Whaling Women by Jodi Goble, an original production commissioned by Seaglass Theater Company.
+She made her post-pandemic return to the stage as Susan Veeder in the world premiere of Whaling Women by Jodi Goble, an original production commissioned by Seaglass Theater Company.
 Since the onset of Covid-19, Emily has performed virtually with Seaglass Theater Company, MassOpera, Boston Opera On Tap, and the Pioneer Valley Symphony.
 Prior to its cancellation due to the pandemic, Emily was prepared to flex her musical theatre muscles as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street with Lowell House Opera in March and April 2020.